Gertrude St pub re-armed

 FROM the 1940s through to the '80s, the Builders Arms Hotel, in Gertrude Street, Fitzroy, was an important social and political gathering place for Melbourne's indigenous community.
-In more recent times the hotel seemed to lose its identity, including being everything from a bar and nightclub to a space for bands.

 Most recently the place has undergone a major refurbishment, stripping back the ad-hoc recent layers.

 "We found everything from taxidermy and gaudy mirrors, to velvet drapes and tropical patterned wallpapers," says designer Dion Hall, co-director of Projects of Imagination.

 Hall's brief from owners/chefs Josh Murphy, Andrew McConnell and Anthony Hammond was to remove the eclectic layers to reveal the building's former history, both from the mid-19th century and the 1930s.

 "We wanted to get back to a feeling of the old pub, as well as getting more light into the place.
 The rooms felt far too cavernous," says Murphy.

 "We also wanted the interior to reflect the food being served: honest, without gimmicks."

 Projects for Imagination removed more from the previous fit-out than they put back in.
 Changes to the bistro included opening up spaces, discovering passages previously boarded up.

 One of the most significant changes involved opening up the rear of the bistro to a courtyard through glass-and-steel doors.
 Two extensive skylights, almost a metre in depth, also increase natural light.
 White walls and timber floors provide a neutral backdrop for the new timber joinery, slightly evocative of the work of modernist architect Charles Rennie Mackintosh.
 Golden yellow tiles from the 1930s makeover are now a feature, rather than being overshadowed by velvet and chintz.